Pa. Senate Primary: Fetterman leads in latest poll, majority undecided - NewsBreak

 In the breakdown by age, Fetterman leads in all age ranges, with Baumlin not too far behind in the younger groups.
 Fetterman’s more significant support, however, is in the older age groups including 50-64 years and 65 years and older.

 White voters support Fetterman significantly more than any other candidate.
-African American voters are largely undecided (55%) and support Fetterman 1.2% more than Kenyatta.Poll: Economy is top issue for Pennsylvania voters
+African American voters are largely undecided (55%) and support Fetterman 1.2% more than Kenyatta.Who’s running for Pennsylvania’s U.S. Senate seat in 2022?

 Fetterman leads among both male (34.9%) and female (32.6%) voters.
 Baumlin received the second most votes among men (12.9%) and Lamb received the second most votes among females (12.4%).
 However, following the pattern, nearly half of both men and women voters are undecided at this point.